ShaneC0/oxide/README.md

 # Notes:

+For now I will write tests for the lexer to be absolutely sure that its working properly.

 - Look into using iterator adaptors to refactor lexer.
   - May not be fully utilizing the properties of the peekable iterator that is the input.
 - Why getting missing halt every time?
+  - I think its because my parse_stmt_list function is at some point consuming the halt token.
+  - The function i think is parsing statements until there is an error, where it then returns the accumulated statements.
+  - I think that when it reaches the end of the statement list its consuming the halt keyword to try to parse the next stmt.
+- It's clear that my next token or cmp next token functions are doing something fundamentally flawed.